alekseyzimin/EviAnn_release/README.md

 # Downloading protein evidence from NCBI

-## Here are the steps you can follow to create and download protein evidence file from NCBI.
+## 1. Here are the steps you can follow to create and download protein evidence file from NCBI.
 Go to https://www.ncbi.nlm.nih.gov/taxonomy:

 ![NCBI1](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/bcfa658b-e998-4087-a046-adab51da86c8)

-## Enter the organism name into the search field and click "Search".
+## 2. Enter the organism name into the search field and click "Search".

 ![NCBI2](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/0912ef8c-bd01-49cb-acbe-16f5b4cd7fff)

-## NCBI will find the lineage and species name.
+## 3. NCBI will find the lineage and species name.
 First try using the rightmost link in the lineage list (Malus).
 If the subsequent steps result in fewer than 100,000 protein hits, you can move up to the next available lineage level on the left (in this case Maleae).

 ![NCBI3](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/4e4698df-de08-4a3c-82fe-221a49e8447d)

-## Click on the lineage name in bold.
+## 4. Click on the lineage name in bold.

 ![NCBI4](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/dce4b7a6-68da-4602-ab49-14fb0a29116b)

-## Look for the ref "Protein" link on the upper right.
-If this number is > 100,000, click on the number, otherwise go back and choose lineage that is higher up in the tree (to the left).
+## 5. Look for the "Protein" link on the upper right.
+If the number on the right of the link is > 100,000, click on the number, otherwise go back to step 3 and choose lineage that is higher up in the tree.

 ![NCBI5](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/12c96ac5-41a9-4853-bc87-034e84b36927)

-## Click "Send to", choose "File" format "FASTA", and click "Create File" button.
+## 6. Click "Send to", choose "File" format "FASTA", and click "Create File" button.
 Save the file as "proteins.faa".
 You can use this file as input proteins to EviAnn ( -r proteins.faa ).

 ![NCBI6](https://github.com/alekseyzimin/EviAnn_release/assets/27226909/6be1aa9e-8634-428f-afd4-a5502dd6d412)